 - Students may want to consider graduate degree programs accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech and Hearing Association (ASHA) because this accreditation is necessary to be eligible for ASHA's certification, the Certificate of Clinical Competence in the field.

 Associate in Applied Science in Speech-Language Pathology Assistant

 An Associate in Applied Science in Speech-Language Pathology Assistant degree program includes practicums in addition to classroom coursework.
 Students take courses in topics such as communication disorders and language development.

 Bachelor's Degree in Speech-Language Pathology and Audiology

 A Bachelor of Arts or Bachelor of Science in Speech-Language Pathology and Audiology degree program includes clinical practicums, providing students with opportunities to practice speech-language pathology methods.
 Diagnostics and evaluation training help students learn to evaluate, diagnose and plan appropriate treatment or rehabilitation for individuals with communicative disorders.
-Courses that students could take include the following:

 Master's Degree in Speech-Language Pathology

 A Master of Arts or Master of Science degree is required for most careers in speech pathology.
 A master's degree program in speech-language pathology prepares students for employment by incorporating hands-on experience in professional settings.
 Programs include clinical practicums, and students may complete a thesis or take a comprehensive exam.
 Program graduates are eligible for additional certification of clinical competency made available by the ASHA.

 Bachelor's degree programs in speech pathology are available at 4-year public and private institutions.
 Students considering these programs should look at opportunities for hands-on learning and accelerated options if they wish to pursue a graduate degree.